 Applicants may be admitted on a conditional status if they have up to two prerequisites outstanding.
 Prerequisite courses may be taken at Benedictine University or at any accredited university.

 All student applications submitted by the February 1 deadline will be notified by March 15 regarding acceptance status.
-Students may still apply after the February 1 deadline.
+Students may still apply after the February 1 deadline but no later than May 1 for a summer semester start date.

 All acceptances will be based on a student’s qualifications, experience and incoming student space availability.